eriklonnroth/newbscraping/AI_Instructions.md

 - Open the results HTML file(s) in `html_input`
 - Identify robust selectors for: result item/container, item title, item URL, and any pagination/next-page control
-- Prefer stable CSS or XPATH/Playwright selectors; avoid brittle `nth-child` references
+- Prefer stable CSS or XPATH/Playwright selectors; avoid brittle nth-child references
 - Save the confirmed results selectors to `results_selectors.txt` (in project root, not in `sample_code`)

 **Step 13: Fieldname Selectors (Details HTML)** Identify details-page selectors for each required field:

 - Open the details HTML file(s) in `html_input`
-- Identify robust selectors for each field the user wants to capture (see `START_HERE.md`), locating the field value in the details page HTML by grepping words/patterns
+- Identify robust selectors for each field the user wants to capture (see `START_HERE.md`), locating the field value in the details page HTML by grepping key words, special characters or numeric patterns from the fieldname
-- Prefer stable CSS or XPATH/Playwright selectors; avoid brittle `nth-child` references
+- Prefer stable CSS or XPATH/Playwright selectors; avoid brittle nth-child references
+- Ask the user to take paste screenshot of the webpage if you struggle to find a selector after many attempts
 - Save the confirmed fieldname selectors to `fieldname_selectors.txt` (in project root, not in `sample_code`)

-- **Missing data handling:** If any required selector cannot be identified from the provided HTML, alert the user
+- **Missing data handling:** If a required fieldname selector cannot be identified from the provided HTML, alert the user

 ### **Phase V: Main Scraping Implementation**